 How Much Does it Cost to Move Out of State

-If you have never moved out of state before now, the learning curve can feel more than a little steep.
+If you have never moved out of state or long distance before now, the learning curve can feel more than a little steep.
 After all, it is not like you can just drive around the block to scout the cost of living in your new home area!

 It is more complicated to move to another state and it also typically costs more.
-And since you probably don’t have an unlimited moving budget, you may be feeling understandably anxious about being able to pay your out of state moving bills.
+And since you probably don’t have an unlimited moving budget, you may be feeling understandably anxious about being able to hire the right mover and pay your long distance moving bills.

-In this article, we take a close look at current costs for moving out of state, step by step.
+In this article, we take a close look at current costs for moving out of state, and factors considered by full service movers, step by step.
 Learn what can influence how much each service you need costs you and how to control those costs as much as possible.

-Average Cost of an Out of State Move
+Average Cost of a Full Service Out of State Move

 What is the average price people pay for moving out of state, you may be wondering?
 According to U.S. News Money, it costs approximately $4,000 more to move out of state than to move within the state.

 The average cost for an intrastate move sits around $1,170.
-The cost for an out-of-state move averages $5,630.
+The cost for an full service out-of-state move averages $5,630.

 What makes moving out of state so much more expensive?
 Is it just a matter of mileage?
 Let’s find out the cost of moving to another state!

-There is no doubt that adding more miles between here and there can potentially add more cost to your bottom line.
+There is no doubt that adding more miles between here and there can potentially add more cost to your bottom line or budget.

 The simple truth is, miles equal fuel and fuel equals expense.
 Regardless of the method of transit to move to another state, the moving company will need to charge for not just fuel, but employee time, vehicle wear and tear, liability insurance and more.
 We recently published an article about how much does movers cost, this will further help you understand the pricing structure for your out of state move.

 However, there can still be some wiggle room here, especially if you have some time to plan for it.